jshor/symbology/README.md

 ## Available settings (struct)

-A zint struct is a regular JavaScript object with the following available properties:
+A Symbol is a regular JavaScript object with the following available properties:

 TODO: make a table for this...